expo/expo/docs/pages/versions/v38.0.0/sdk/google.md

 | redirectUrl                             | <InlineCode>string \| undefined</InlineCode> | Defaults to `${AppAuth.OAuthRedirect}:/oauth2redirect/google`.
 Optionally you can define your own redirect URL, just make sure to see the note below.               |

 **Note on `redirectUrl`**:
 If you choose to provide your own `redirectUrl`, it should start with the value returned by [`AppAuth.OAuthRedirect`](../../sdk/app-auth/#appauthoauthredirect).
-This way, the method will function correctly and consistently whether you are testing in the Expo Client or as a standalone app.
+This way, the method will function correctly and consistently whether you are testing in the Expo client or as a standalone app.

 **Returns**